mberkayersoy/LibraryManagmentSystem/README.md

-# LibraryManagmentSystem
+# Library Management System

-It is a simple library system.
-It has the functions of adding new books, increasing the number of existing books, borrowing books, searching for books, showing all books, showing all borrowed books, and showing overdue books.
-Additionally, the user can log in as a member or guest.
-However, guest users cannot perform some functions.
+This project is a simple library management system with the following features:

+1. **Add New Books:** Add new books to the library.
+2. **Increase the Number of Existing Books:** Functionality to increase the quantity of existing books.
+3. **Borrow Books:** Users can borrow books from the library.
+4. **Search for Books:** Convenient search function to find books in the library.
+5. **Show All Books:** List all books available in the library.
+6. **Show All Borrowed Books:** View all books currently borrowed by users.
+7. **Show Overdue Books:** Identify and display books with overdue return dates.

+### User Permissions

+- **Member Login:** Users can log in as members.
+- **Guest Login:** Guest users have limited access to certain functions.
-Guest users can add books to the library, but they cannot borrow books.
-Since they cannot borrow books, they cannot return books.
-Apart from that, they can do anything that registered users can do.
+  - They can add books to the library.
+  - Although they can perform other operations, they cannot borrow books.
+  - As they cannot borrow books, they cannot return books.

+**Note:** Guest users can perform all other operations that registered users can.